First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Introduction

-The outline of this Letter is as follows: in Section~2, we briefly outline our current understanding of BH seeding models, followed by a summary of the formation and predicted properties of OBGs in Section~3.
-Collating the observed properties of UHZ1 in Section~4, we present the comparison of UHZ1 with multi-wavelength model predictions of growing early BH seeds in Section~5 that peg it as an OBG.
-We conclude by discussing the implications of the first detection of an OBG for a deeper understanding of BH seeding and the assembly history of the first black holes in Section~6.
+The outline of this paper is as follows: in Section~2, we briefly describe the key ingredients of the models and the procedure used to determine multi-wavelength template spectra for OBGs; we present the comparison of UHZ1 data with multi-wavelength model predictions of growing early DCBH seeds in Section~3.
+We conclude with a discussion of the implications of this first detection of an OBG for a deeper understanding of BH seeding channels and the assembly history of early black holes in Section~4.